 Liam is a non-executive director of Advanced Procurement Universities and Colleges (APUC) Ltd a body set up to lead and developments strategic and collaborative developments in procurement practice in the Scottish further and higher education sectors.
 He is also a Board member of Forth Valley College and Chair of the College’s Finance Committee.

 Outside of the education sphere, Liam is a Lay Member of the Council of the Law Society of Scotland and is Convenor of the Society’s Audit Committee.
 Liam a Fellow of the Royal Society of Arts (FRSA)

 T: 01786 467124

-Jennifer Harrison was appointed as Director of Communications, Marketing and Public Engagement in January 2017, having previously held the posts of Head of Communications, and Acting Deputy Director of Communications, Marketing and Public Engagement at the University of Stirling.
+Jennifer Harrison was appointed as Director of Communications, Marketing and Recruitment in January 2018, having previously held the posts of Head of Communications, and Director of Communications, Marketing and Public Engagement at the University of Stirling.

 She joined Stirling after 10 years at Queen’s University Belfast where she was Head of Public Affairs.
 Prior to this Jennifer worked for the House of Commons, both in Westminster and in their outpost in the European Parliament in Brussels, reporting on EU affairs.

 A personal and professional highlight was working for two months at the London 2012 Olympic and Paralympic Games where she supported the Chairman, Lord Coe, as part of his Executive Office team during the Games.